 The code cements industry standards and strengthens protections against the small number of disruptive guests and negligent hosts.
 This code started on 18 December 2020 and follows other recent changes to NSW short-term rental, strata and tenancy laws.

 How will the new short-term rental code impact hosts and property owners in NSW?

-The code of conduct provides a clear set requirements for hosts, owners and landlords providing short term rental accommodation.
+The code of conduct provides clear set requirements for hosts, owners and landlords providing short-term rental accommodation.
 It also ensures there is adequate protection for guests when issues or emergencies arise.

 - Ensure the property is of the standard advertised